gangefors/docker-rtorrent/README.md

     * .session folder will be created automatically
 * VPN Configuration Volume: /vpn
     * Drop your VPN configuration files
+      * main VPN config file must end in .ovpn

+        startup calls `openvpn --config *.ovpn`

-The rTorrent, and OpenVPN configuration files will be stored outside the container to ease container upgrades and ensure maximum compatibility
+OpenVPN configuration files will be stored outside the container to ease container upgrades and ensure maximum compatibility